Healthy Woman

 You are eligible for HealthyWoman screening services if you meet all three of the following criteria.
 You must:

-• Be a woman between the ages of 40 and 64
+• Be a female Pennsylvania resident between the ages of 40 and 64

 • Have no health care insurance, insufficient health care insurance (one that does not cover breast and/or cervical cancer screening services), or an insurance with a co-pay or deductible that you can’t afford